 \subsubsection{General structure of an attack on \textsf{c-}$\boldsymbol{\mathsf{P}}$}

-In a general attack for a \textsf{c-}QPV protocol, Alice and Bob act as follows.
+In a general attack on a \textsf{c-}QPV protocol where the quantum information is sent beforehand, Alice and Bob act as follows.

-\begin{enumerate} \item The attackers prepare a joint (possibly entangled) quantum state. \item Alice and Bob intercept the quantum information sent from their closest verifier and each of them performs an arbitrary quantum channel.
-Both keep a part of their resulting state and send the rest to their fellow attacker.
-Denote by $\rho$ their joint state at this stage (before communication). \item Alice and Bob intercept $x$ and $y$, make a copy and send it to the other attacker, respectively.
+\begin{enumerate} \item The attackers intercept the quantum information from their respective closest verifiers.
+Since the quantum information is sent beforehand they can apply any joint operation on it and distribute the quantum information as they wish.
+Note that they can also distribute entanglement in this step. \item Alice and Bob intercept $x$ and $y$, make a copy and send it to the other attacker, respectively.
 Due to relativistic constraints, they have to commit before they receive the classical information from the other party.
-The most general thing they can do is to use local quantum instruments $\{\mathcal{I}^{A}_{c_A|x}\}_{c_A\in\{0,1\}}$ and $\{\mathcal{I}^{B}_{c_B|y}\}_{c_B\in\{0,1\}}$ on their registers of $\rho$ to determine the commitments $c_A$ and $c_B$, respectively.
-Denote $\mathcal{I}_1^{xy}=\mathcal{I}^{A}_{1|x} \otimes \mathcal{I}^{B}_{1|y}$.
-To proceed with the protocol, the attackers will use the state post-selected on commitments $c_A=1$ and $c_B=1$, denoted by $\Tilde{\mathcal{I}}_{1}^{xy}(\rho)=\mathcal{I}_1^{xy}(\rho)/\tr{\mathcal{I}_1^{xy}(\rho)}$.
+Alice and Bob apply local quantum instruments $\{\mathcal{I}^{A}_{c_A|x}\}_{c_A\in\{0,1\}}$ and $\{\mathcal{I}^{B}_{c_B|y}\}_{c_B\in\{0,1\}}$ on their registers of $\rho$ to determine the commitments $c_A$ and $c_B$, respectively.
+They send off the commitments $c_A, c_B$ to their respective verifier at the appropriate time.
+If $c_A=c_B=0$ or $c_A\neq c_B$, no further action is required, since in the first case the verifiers do not expect any more answers, and in the second case, the protocol is aborted.
+For $c_A=1$ and $c_B=1$, which will be the case from now on, Alice and Bob will use the post-selected state $\Tilde{\mathcal{I}}_{1}^{xy}(\rho)=\mathcal{I}_1^{xy}(\rho)/\tr{\mathcal{I}_1^{xy}(\rho)}$, where $\mathcal{I}_1^{xy}=\mathcal{I}^{A}_{1|x} \otimes \mathcal{I}^{B}_{1|y}$.
 Alice can send a share of her state to Bob and vice versa. \item Upon receiving the information sent by the other party, each attacker can again locally apply an arbitrary quantum channel depending on $(x,y)$, followed by local POVMs on the state they share to obtain classical answers which will be sent to $V_0$ and $V_1$, respectively, if $c_A=1$ and $c_B=1$.
 Similarly to before, define a partition $AA_\mathrm{com}BB_\mathrm{com}$ and denote the final state on which they measure by $\omega^{\mathcal{I}_1, (x,y)}$. \end{enumerate} The attack structure is depicted in Figure~\ref{fig:attack-cBB84f}.
 Then the probability that the attackers answer the correct values to the verifiers is given by

-Here the attackers need to mimic the transmission rate of the prover's laboratory $\eta_P$ in the rounds they commit to play.
+Here, the attackers need to mimic the transmission rate of the prover's laboratory $\eta_P$ in the rounds they commit to play, i.e.